Receiving Financial Aid

 - Go to www.weber.edu and click on “eWeber” (top left-hand corner).
 Search for and click on “Financial Aid & Scholarships.”
 Click on “Financial Aid Verify & Upload Documents.”
 Create account, if needed, and complete appropriate task(s).

-- As part of the review, our office may require additional information, as requested through your Wildcat Mail.
+- As part of the review, our office may require additional information, as requested through your Wildcat Mail and/or Financial Aid Verify.
 This information may include, but is not limited to, verification documents, official academic transcripts, citizenship documentation, and emancipation documentation.

 - Once you have submitted all required documents and our office has processed your information, your financial aid award will be packaged, and you will receive an award letter through your Wildcat Mail.

 REMINDER: During peak times, files can take up to 8 weeks or more to review.
 We recommend you plan accordingly and apply by April 1st, the priority deadline.

 To view and accept your financial aid and/or scholarship: